-Tracy Lawrence & Eddie Montgomery Honor Troy Gentry In Video For New Duet, “Price Of Fame”
+Tracy Lawrence & Eddie Montgomery Honor Troy Gentry In Video For Duet, “Price Of Fame”

 Tracy Lawrence / YouTube

-This year is a special one for Tracy Lawrence.
-It marks 30 years since the release of his debut album, Sticks and Stones.
+The year of 2021 was a special one for Tracy Lawrence.
+It marked 30 years since the release of his debut album, Sticks and Stones.

 That album contained now-timeless songs such as “Sticks and Stones” and “Today’s Lonely Fool.”
 In the years that followed, Lawrence went on to release other songs that are now considered to be classics.”Texas Tornado,” “Time Marches On,” and “Paint Me a Birmingham” are just a few of those songs.

-To celebrate his 30th year in the music industry, Lawrence is releasing a new album.
-The album, titled Hindsight 2020 Vol. 2: Price of Fame, will be released on August 13.
+To celebrate his 30th year in the music industry, Lawrence released a new album.
+The album, titled Hindsight 2020 Vol. 2: Price of Fame, was released on August 13, 2021.

 “Price of Fame” has the two singers reflecting on everything they’ve been through and all they’ve sacrificed for their careers.
 As they sing at one point, “There’s a whole lot of me that I’ve had to give away.
 But there’s so much more I won’t let ’em take.”

 The duo released a music video to accompany the song.
 Their video contains a wealth of old photos, showing just how far they’ve come over the years.

 Lawrence and Montgomery also used their music video for “Price of Fame” to honor Montgomery’s late Montgomery Gentry bandmate, Troy Gentry, who passed away in 2017.
 Gentry is seen in many photos in the video, making the song’s message tug a little harder on the heart: